 What Are the Available Treatment Options for Children?

 The most appropriate treatment will be determined by the nature and severity of the case.
 There are various phimosis products for foreskin stretching on the market, which in many cases can eliminate the requirement for surgical intervention.
+Don’t purchase one by yourself, however.
+Bring this up first with your doctor so they can also help you out with the right product to purchase.

 For example, your doctor may prescribe a steroid cream, which over the course of a few weeks could loosen the foreskin.
 There are also devices available to gently stretch the foreskin physically over time.
-Circumcision may be recommended, but is usually not be the only option available, and should only be considered as a last resort.
+Circumcision may be recommended, but is usually not be the only option available, and should only be considered as a last resort. or children that are above ten years old, surgery is the best choice.
+This is especially true for those children that still have bulging foreskin upon urination.

 Speak to your child’s doctor for more information on the various treatments for phimosis.